- Parents Home

 - Your child will get general anesthesia to sleep through the surgery without feeling any pain.

-- An incision (cut) is made through the skin and the lengthening device is inserted into the bone.
+- The surgeon makes an incision (cut) through the skin and inserts the lengthening device into the bone.

 - Another incision is made so the bone can be cut.
-This is where the new bone growth will happen.
+This is called an osteotomy.
+New bone growth will happen between the two bone ends.

-- The lengthening device is pushed through the cut bone.
+- The lengthening device is inserted further into the bone.

-- Screws are put it in to keep the lengthening device in place.
+- The surgeon puts screws in to keep the lengthening device in place.

 - Using the remote controller, the surgeon makes sure that the magnet motor is working properly.